The law of misrepresentation applies to representations – that is, statements – made before a contract is formed where the representation:

 However, parties are not entitled to contract out of liability for fraudulent misrepresentation.

-Words in a contract stating that liability for fraud is excluded are likely to be void.
+Words in a contract stating that liability for civil fraud is excluded are likely to be void.
 Where a contract attempts to do so, it will likely be severed from the contract.

 Defences in cases of fraudulent misrepresentation usually hinge on claims that: